aviral26/no-free-lunch/rocky-raft/README.md

 1. Leader elections
 2. Leader/non-leader failures
 3. Handles configuration changes
-4. Leader waits until it hears from majority before replying to "lookup"
+4. Leader waits until it hears from majority before replying to "lookup" for consistent reads in case of network partitions
 5. Client retries up to 3 times on failures.
 Provides ID with every "post" to avoid duplicates
 6. Log maintains in-memory write-through LRU cache for log entries
 7. Log file is doubly linked.
 Can be efficiently traversed in both directions